Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

+The additional drift term $\tfrac12\sum_{k=1}^m \nabla_{X_k}X_k$ may not belong to the finite-dimensional Lie algebra generated by $\{X_0,\dots,X_m\}$.
+Therefore, a system that is a Lie system in the Stratonovich sense may cease to be one in the Itô formulation.
+This observation is important for applications, where many models are naturally written in Itô form, and motivates our systematic use of the Stratonovich framework in the theory of stochastic Lie systems.

-The theoretical utilisation of Stratonovich stochastic equations is justified by Malliavin's Transfer Principle \cite{Ma78}, which states that the results from the theory of ordinary differential equations remain applicable, in an analogous way, to stochastic differential equations in Stratonovich form.
-This principle is just a general conception without a proof, which implies that it must be used just as a general indication.
-Nevertheless, as shown in Example \ref{Ex:FirstItoStr}, the relation to the It\^{o} approach has to be considered too for analysing applications.
+Recall that the theoretical utilisation of Stratonovich stochastic equations is justified by Malliavin's Transfer Principle \cite{Ma78}, which states that the results from the theory of ordinary differential equations remain applicable, in an analogous way, to stochastic differential equations in Stratonovich form.
+This principle is just a general guideline without a proof, which implies that it must be used just as a general suggestion.
+Nevertheless, as shown in Example \ref{Ex:FirstItoStr}, the relation to the It\^{o} approach has to be too considered for analysing applications.

+Let us now turn to analysing the main type of stochastic differential equations to be studied in this work (see \cite{LO09} for the pioneering work on the topic).

-\begin{definition} A {\it stochastic Lie system} is a stochastic differential equation on a manifold $M$ of the form $ \delta \Gamma=\mathfrak{S}(X,\Gamma)\circ \delta X $ such that $X:\mathbb{R}_+\times \Omega\rightarrow \mathbb{R}^\ell$ is a semi-martingale and $\mathfrak{S}$ is a Stratonovich operator such that
+\begin{definition} A {\it stochastic Lie system} is a stochastic differential equation on a manifold $M$ of the form $ \delta \Gamma=\mathfrak{S}(B,\Gamma)\circ \delta B $ such that $B:\mathbb{R}_+\times \Omega\rightarrow \mathbb{R}^\ell$ is a semi-martingale and $\mathfrak{S}$ is a Stratonovich operator such that